 The top part is just your name, address, and Social Security numbers.
-There is also the question about whether or not to contribute $3 to the Presidential Election Campaign Fund.
+There is also the question about whether to contribute $3 to the Presidential Election Campaign Fund.
 Your taxes stay the same no matter what you check.
 If you don’t know what the Presidential Election Campaign Fund is, or why you want to check that box, then just leave it blank.

 Next, you put your kids’ names and Social Security numbers in there.
 I once heard a story that the year the IRS started requiring Social Security Numbers for dependents, that millions of dependents suddenly disappeared.
-If you are divorce, you probably know whether you or your spouse gets to put your kids here.
-If not, all of your kids go here.
+If you are divorced, you probably know whether you or your spouse gets to put your kids here.
+If not, all your kids go here.
 You get a deduction, and a $2,000 Child Tax Credit for each one in 2020.

 Form 1040 Taxes – Income

 Alright, now it’s time to actually start doing your taxes.
 The first section is income.

 If the only income you have is from a regular job where you are an employee (not a contractor), then this is really easy.
 Add up your and your spouse’s W-2 Forms and put the income in the box for Line 1.